johanna-herrmann/files-crud-documentation/web/docs/api/file.md

 **<span style="color: green; ">POST</span> /api/file/upload/<span style="color: #999; ">{path*}</span>**

 Endpoint to upload a file. \
-Can be a new file or an existing file. \
+Can be a new file or an existing file (will be overwritten). \
 It also stores following properties as file data.
 * the Mimetype provided in the value of the `Content-Type` parameter in request-body (or if provided: the value of `X-Mimetype` request-header)